Let’s develop squint a little package for controlling the font height, so you won’t need to squint your eyes when you are on smaller screens.

 Neat, right?

 Of course, there are way more powerful tools built around this idea (such as z, autojump and zoxide).
-And — did you doubt? — similar powerful features in Emacs too.
+And — did you doubt? — similar powerful features are in Emacs too.
 Let’s explore them.

 Rings — fixed sized variables acting as circular buffers — are a beautiful idea: one day I will eventually write something about how undoing changes is handled in Emacs with the undo-ring.
 I find outrageous that other editors have not followed the same idea.